nikhilsingh13/nikhilsingh13.github.io/_posts/2024-07-27-ndcg-score-fine-tuning-recommendation-system-evaluation.md

     🔗 **[Script for NDCG score on explicit dataset & algo comparison](https://github.com/nikhilsingh13/PythonHacks/blob/main/blog-work/ndcg-score/surprise_explicit_ndcg.py)**

     - `surpriselib` is used for trying different algorithm.
+    - SVD++ performed better but took most time to run.
+    - Technically, NDCG scores calculated for all algorithms suggest that recommendations are not great.
+        - NDCG score is an offline metric, it doesn't replace any online metrics (KPIs) which needs to be calculated through an A/B test.

     ```
     Algorithm       NDCG@10  Runtime (s)